gaultier/blog/optimization-tales-cockroachdb-part4-slow-messages-dequeue.md

 ![Too many failures](crdb_slow4_2.png)

-Retrying so many time means that the tail latencies (p95, p99) are really inflated.
+Retrying so many times means that the tail latencies (p95, p99) are really inflated.

 All other metrics look fine.
 Weird.
 Time to investigate.